Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/rest-api.md

 }
 ```

-The `errorCode` key is present if the response is an error.
+Fails with an HTTP status **403** if the digital signature is invalid.

-### Error cases
+## Errors

-HTTP 500 if the server encounters an error.
+Besides aforementioned errors, the following HTTP statuses are returned in case of error:

-HTTP 400 if the request is incorrectly formatted.
+- **400**: request is incorrectly formatted
-HTTP 403 if the digital signature is invalid.
+- **500**: server encounters an error